mukhtar-github/Complete-Node.js-Course/6-Asynchronous-JavaScript/Asynchronous-JavaScript.md

 p.catch(error => console.log(error));
 ```

 Let's run this one more time.
 So *node promise-api.js*.
-So
+So here is our *error*, this is the reason for rejection, and the *callstack* that comes with every *error* message in *JavaScript*.

 ```javascript
 Error: reason for rejection...